How much is cataract surgery in PPUM?

 In PPUM they carry out around 5 – 7 patients a day, nothing more than that.

 On the first eye, treating 6 patients, my mom was the fourth.
 The staff said it depends on how “fast” the pupil enlarges.
 All patients entered the room before 8am, and the doctor picked patient that was ready to go first.
 The doctor takes around 45 – 50 minutes on each patient, so my mom finished and left the hospital at 3pm.

-For the second eye, treating 5 patient only because of SOP, my mom was the last.
-The staff said this doctor works quick, each patient was done around 25 minutes, my mom finished and left the hospital at 12:45pm.
+For the second eye, treating 5 patient per day only because of SOP, my mom was the last, for her pupil enlarges slower than the others.
+The staff said this doctor is experienced and works quickly, each patient was done around 25 minutes, my mom finished and left the hospital at 12:45pm.

 Houseman / Trainee Surgeon

-Unfortunately, on the second eye, on the operation table my mom could hear that she was done by a houseman, receiving instruction from the specialist doctor.
+Unfortunately, on the second eye, on the operation table my mom could hear that her operation was done by a houseman, receiving instruction from the specialist doctor.
 She felt pain during the second surgery.